 • Waive late fees and over limit fees

 People often struggle to eliminate credit card debt.
 They make monthly payments, but their balances don't decrease because they incur additional interest charges, late fees and over limit fees.
-They feel like they're on a debt treadmill, working hard but not making much progress.
+They feel like they're on a debt treadmill --- working hard, but making little progress.

-A GreenPath Debt Management Plan could enable you to pay off your credit card debt quicker because more of your payment would be applied to your principal balances.
-And, by reducing the interest charges each month, you could potentially save lots of money.
+A GreenPath Debt Management Plan could enable you to pay off your credit card debt quicker, while saving lots of money in reduced interest charges.

-Last year, GreenPath repaid about $300 million on behalf of nearly 45,000 people who worked to eliminate credit card debt with a Debt Management Plan.
+Last year, GreenPath repaid nearly $300 million on behalf of about 45,000 people who worked to eliminate credit card debt with a Debt Management Plan.